President Foytek called the 2024 Annual Meeting to

 Membership:

 the year with 265 members.
-Five members decided not to
+Eight members decided not

-renew, six members are deceased and eight new members
+to renew, seven members are deceased and thirteen new

-joined the Society, resulting in a net loss of three
+members joined the Society, resulting in a net loss of

 Books: